funwithflutter/fun-with-flutter-blog/content/posts/flutter-web-updates-sept-2019.md

 I'll be making more posts on Flutter Web as I add features, and I'll also be creating a couple of blog posts and videos explaining my current implementation, how to incorporate Firebase, and some of the work arounds I used to add certain functionality (links, tab-throughs).
 Note that depending on when you read this the environment might be completely different - as Flutter Web is maturing and adding more features things may be different in the future.

 If you want to see a website made in Flutter Web, feel free to check out the [Fun with Flutter](https://funwith.app) website.
+The code is also open source, if you are interested you can find it [here](https://github.com/funwithflutter/fun-with-flutter-website).

-You can create an account on the site (it uses Firebase as a backend).
+Last but not least, you now create an account on the site (it uses Firebase as a backend).
 If you sign up the site will reveal to you the Flutter YouTube channel that I currently enjoy the most!
 Early bird signees will also be rewarded with discounts on future material and other goodies.
 Depending on when you read this there might already be some other cool stuff on the site.
 So go check it out anyway :)